 2-month long course with live interactions on the weekends

 A cohort of 20-25 students to ensure high engagement

 The course is designed keeping in mind the practical uses of counselling

-Highly interactive - includes classroom discussions, role-plays & brainstorming
+Highly interactive - includes classroom discussions, role-plays & case studies

 A set of individual module summaries to take away

 Participants can get a real-life experience of the counselling world

 An experimental AI component to provide instant feedback in some aspects of counselling